Gabriel Igbinedion: Esama of Benin

+Career

-Igbinedion's business empire includes an international property portfolio and a private TV and radio station, called Independent Radio and Television.
-He owns a private bank, oil refinery, diamond, gold, marble mines over Africa, a private university (Igbinedion University, the first private university in Nigeria, located at Okada town) and a large number of hotels.
+Igbinedion's business empire includes an international property portfolio and a private TV and radio station, called Independent Radio and Television, a private university, Igbinedion University, the first private university in Nigeria, located in Okada town, and a large number of hotels.
 He previously owned the now-defunct private airline, Okada Air, of over 40 aircraft (planes and helicopters).
 He has built numerous churches including a Grand Catholic Cathedral, and has set up and owns a number of private hospitals across Nigeria.

+Personal life

 Igbinedion is married to Lady Cherry.
 His children include a son, Lucky Igbinedion who was two-term Governor of Edo State, another son, Charles, was a Local Government chairman and one time Commissioner of Education, and a third one, Peter, who was the managing director of the Nigerian Aviation Authority.
-His daughter, Omosede Igbinedion is the former wife of Aven Akenzua, a dynastic Prince of Benin Kingdom.
-She is a former member of the House of Representatives in Abuja as a representative of Ovia Federal Constituency in Edo State.
+His daughter, Omosede Igbinedion, is a former member of the House of Representatives (Nigeria) as a representative of Ovia Federal Constituency in Edo State.
 In addition to these four, Igbinedion also has a number of other children.